mongodb/docs/source/reference/javascript.rst

    The ``inprog`` array reports the current operation in progress for the database instance.

-.. mjs:function:: db.dropDatabase()
+.. function:: db.dropDatabase()

    Removes (and deletes) the current database.
 Does not change the current database, so the creation of any documents in this database will create.

-.. mjs:function:: db.eval(function, arguments)
+.. function:: db.eval(function, arguments)

    :param JavaScript function: A JavaScript function.